-We will offer the homologation modules below.
-You will generally be expected to do the homologation modules by self-study, with some guidance by a responsible lecturer.
-In most cases, the homologation modules are associated with existing BSc-level courses, so that you can attend lectures, tutorials and lab sessions if needed.
+In some cases, these homologation modules are offered as self-study courses, based on online course material, with some guidance by a responsible lecturer.
+In other cases, the homologation modules are associated with existing bachelor courses, with regular lectures, tutorials and lab sessions.